1324- and 2143-avoiding Kazhdan-Lusztig immanants and k-positivity: Determinantal formulas for 4231- and 3412-avoiding Kazhdan-Lusztig immanants

 We first note that \cref{eq:immFormula1} has a much simpler form when $v$ is $1324$- and $2143$-avoiding.
+In general, computing $P_{x, y}(q)$, or even $P_{x, y}(1)$, is quite difficult, and there are no explicit combinatorial formulas for arbitrary $x, y$ (see e.g. \cite{BW} for formulas in special cases).
+As a result, Kazhdan--Lusztig immanants are also difficult to compute.
+However, when $v$ avoids $1324$ and $2143$, we can write a simple formula for them (\cref{cor:immDet}).

 By \cite{KLPoincare}, $P_{x, y}(q)$ is the Poincar\'e polynomial of the local intersection cohomology of the Schubert variety indexed by $y$ at any point in the Schubert variety indexed by $x$; by \cite{LSsmoothSchub}, the Schubert variety indexed by $y$ is smooth precisely when $y$ avoids $4231$ and $3412$.
 These results imply that $P_{x, y}(q)=1$ for $y$ avoiding 4231 and 3412.
 Together with the fact that $P_{x, y}(q)=0$ for $x \nleq y$ in the Bruhat order, this gives the following lemma.

 \begin{lem} Let $v\in S_n$ be $1324$- and $2143$-avoiding.
 Then

 \end{lem}

 The coefficients in the formula in \cref{lem:immSimple} suggest a strategy for analyzing $\Imm_v(M)$ for $v\in S_n$ avoiding $1324$ and $2143$: find some matrix $N$ such that $\det(N)=\pm \Imm_v(M)$.
 If such a matrix $N$ exists, the sign of $\Imm_v(M)$ is the sign of some determinant, which we have tools (e.g. Lewis Carroll's identity) to analyze.
 The most straightforward candidate for $N$ is a matrix obtained from $M$ by replacing some entries with $0$.